updated on 06 July 2023

 These firms usually act in private client matters and sometimes for small private companies.
 Hours (and salaries) will be lower than at other firms, but lawyers here often claim to enjoy a more personally rewarding working environment.

-Work placement schemes are becoming increasingly sophisticated.
-Firms are investing more time and money in schemes and, in an effort to maximise the return on them, being more selective as to who attends.
-Programmes are designed both to give students an insight into the firm and to allow the firm to assess the abilities and temperament of prospective applicants.
+These schemes are designed to give students insights into firms and to allow firms to assess the abilities and temperament of prospective applicants.
 It's an ideal opportunity to shine.
-Typically, a student will be at a firm for two to three weeks and work in a number of departments, assisting partners and qualified lawyers on cases.
-Firms will also run assessments and teamwork exercises, as well as organising various social events.
-Ideally, by the end of the programme both parties will be keen to continue the relationship and a training contract offer may be just around the corner.
+Typically, a student will be at a firm for two to three weeks and work in multiple departments, assisting qualified lawyers on cases.
+Firms will also run assessments and teamwork exercises, as well as social events.
+By the end of the scheme both parties will know whether this is a relationship worth continuing.

-Firms usually accept work placement scheme applications until late January/early February.
-But beware: many fill the places before the deadline so it is best to apply as early as possible.
-For a list of deadlines, click here.
+You can apply for places on work placement or vacation schemes throughout the autumn term.
+Firms usually accept applications until late January/early February.
+But beware: many fill the places before the deadline or review applications in the order they were received, so it’s best to apply as early as possible.

 When to apply

 Many law firms look to fill their training contract places two years in advance.
 For law undergraduates this means applying in June/July of the summer vacation between your second and third year, although some firms set different deadlines.
 Some smaller firms accept applications only one year in advance, when they’ll have a better idea of their personnel requirements.